The Wayƒarers Journal ©

 Alaska: Yukon Delta NWR

-The Yukon Delta National Wildlife Refuge is a United States National Wildlife Refuge covering about 19.16 million acres (77,500 km2) in southwestern Alaska and is administered from offices in Bethel, Alaska.
-It is the second-largest National Wildlife Refuge in the country, only slightly smaller than the Arctic National Wildlife Refuge.
-These wetlands are a coastal plain extending to the Bering Sea, covering the delta created by both the Yukon River and the Kuskokwim River.
-The delta includes extensive wetlands near sea level that are often inundated by Bering Sea tides.
+The Yukon Delta National Wildlife Refuge (NWR) is a United States national wildlife refuge covering about 19.16 million acres (77,500 km2) in southwestern Alaska and is administered from offices in Bethel, Alaska.
+It is the second-largest National Wildlife Refuge in the country, only slightly smaller than the Arctic National Wildlife Refuge located in northeast Alaska (See insert map).
+These wetlands are a coastal plain extending to the Bering Sea, covering the expansive delta region created by both the Yukon and the Kuskokwim Rivers.
+The delta includes extensive near sea level wetlands that are often inundated by Bering Sea tides.
 It is bordered on the east by Wood-Tikchik State Park, which is the largest state park in the United States.

 History